CovertLab/WholeCellEcoliRelease/docs/create-pyenv.md

    your old assembler is incompatible with the Fortran compiler.
 Figure out how to update the assembler or else install OpenBLAS 0.3.4 and suffer its threading bugs and inconsistent results.

-   **Note:** OpenBLAS 0.3.7 (as installed by brew install openblas) works fine on macOS, but not inside Docker on macOS unless you compile it with option `NO_AVX2=1`.
+   **Note:** OpenBLAS 0.3.6+ works fine on macOS but not inside Docker on macOS unless you compile it with option `NO_AVX2=1`.

 1. Create `~/.numpy-site.cfg` pointing to _your OpenBLAS installation directory._

    (If you want, you can download [site.cfg.example](https://github.com/numpy/numpy/blob/master/site.cfg.example) to your local file `~/.numpy-site.cfg` to start from their example configuration choices and documentation.)

    (Brew installs OpenBLAS in `/usr/local/opt/openblas/`.
-Building it from source as above, you installed it in `/opt/OpenBLAS/`.
-On Sherlock, it's in `$PI_HOME/downloads-sherlock2/compiled/openblas/lib`.)
+If you compiled it from source as above, you installed it in the PREFIX directory, e.g. `/opt/OpenBLAS/`.
+On Sherlock, it's installed in `$PI_HOME/downloads-sherlock2/compiled/openblas/lib`.)

       ```
       [openblas]